Confuzu/CivitAI_Image_grabber/README.md

 Optional: 2 or more Usernames which are separated with a comma

 but the more usernames the more connections and api calls results in more Failed connection.

+Updated with better error handling, some json validation, and an option to set a timeout